gilburns/Installomator-wiki/Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame).md

 <p><a href="https://downloads-website.airtame.com/get.php?platform=mac&amp;pkg=true&amp;_ga=2.103036160.1897251541.1572251943-2078298285.1570016830">Mac (PKG)</a></p>
 ```

-`grep -i` means case insensitive search for lines with “platform=mac” in them.
+`grep -i` means case insensitive search for lines with “`platform=mac`” in them.

 That was a hit.
 I think I will prefer that pkg-installer, so I will choose this download:

 ```
 % curl -fs https://airtame.com/download/ | grep -i platform=mac | grep -i pkg=true
 <p><a href="https://downloads-website.airtame.com/get.php?platform=mac&amp;pkg=true&amp;_ga=2.103036160.1897251541.1572251943-2078298285.1570016830">Mac (PKG)</a></p>
 ```

-The download link is hidden in a href-part of the HTML code, surrounded by “"”.
-We can use `grep` to make sure we have the https part, use `cut` to separate the “"”, like this:
+The download link is hidden in a `href-part` of the HTML code, surrounded by “`"`”.
+We can use `grep` to make sure we have the `https` part, use `cut` to separate the “"”, like this:

 ```
 % curl -fs https://airtame.com/download/ | grep -i platform=mac | grep -i pkg=true | grep -o -i -E "https.*" | cut -d '"' -f1
 https://downloads-website.airtame.com/get.php?platform=mac&amp;pkg=true&amp;_ga=2.103036160.1897251541.1572251943-2078298285.1570016830